lucie07/kdl/README.md

 Set up the environment files:

     cd .envs
-    cp .backend.example .backend
+    cp .cms.example .cms
     cp .database.example .database

-Run the backend:
+Run the stack:

-    npm run backend:up
+    npm run up

-The backend is available at http://localhost:8055/ by default and if no port configuration was changed.
+The cms is available at http://localhost:8055/ by default and if no port configuration was changed.

 #### Data model versioning

 Create a snapshot:

-    npm run backend:snapshot
+    npm run cms:snapshot

 Apply a snapshot:

-    npm run backend:snapshot:apply --snapshot=SNAPSHOT_NAME
+    npm run cms:snapshot:apply --snapshot=SNAPSHOT_NAME

 Where `SNAPSHOT_NAME` is the name of the snapshot without path or extension.
-By default the data model snapshots are stored at [backend/snapshots](backend/snapshots/README.md).
+By default the data model snapshots are stored at [cms/snapshots](cms/snapshots/README.md).

 ### Data model